-Using Central Park views for inspiration, the focal point of the restaurant is an incredible tree-branch sculpture symbolizing trees in winter.
+Using its panoramic city views for inspiration, the focal point of the restaurant is an incredible tree-branch sculpture symbolizing trees in winter.
 Hanging from the ceiling, it is breathtaking in both scope and style.
 Add to this a huge wall of wine showcasing over 1,500 bottles and a menu featuring unexpected pops of flavor, interesting textures and beautiful visual presentations, and you have the perfect environment in which to enjoy delectable cuisine.

 Creatively accented with artistic touches, Asiate offers contemporary and modern cuisine.
 Using only the freshest, most flavourful ingredients, menu highlights include Seared Hudson Valley Foie Gras with hickory broth, strawberry umeboshi and smoked duck, Butter Poached Maine Lobster with summer corn, sauce gribiche and bacon as well as Wagyu Beef with smoked potato purée and red wine reduction.